 Other things to do in Porto, Portugal

-If you have more time during your one day in Porto or wanna skip some places we recommended, here are some other ideas that we had on our list, but after a few hours of sightseeing, we just didn’t have more energy and time for them.
+If you have more time and energy during your day in Porto or wanna skip some places we recommended, here are some other ideas of things to do in the city.

 World of Wine

 World of Wine (WOW) is an immersive and multisensory attraction located in Vila Nova de Gaia, that tells the story of the wine industry.
 It’s a cultural quarter with 7 themed museums, 12 restaurants & bars, and a wine school, housed in converted port warehouses on the banks of the Douro River.
-World of Wine was opened only in 2021 so it’s a fairly new Porto attraction.
-To learn more about prices visit the World of Wine online ticket office and check out all the prices for various museum packs, experiences, and temporary exhibitions.
+To check out the prices of various entrance packages visit the World of Wine website.

-Foz do Douro is a trendy Porto district where the Douro River enters the Atlantic Ocean.
-There you can enjoy lovely beaches like Praia do Carneiro or Praia dos Ingleses, Pergola da Foz which is a copy of Promenade des Anglais in Nice, Fortaleza de São João da Foz, and Farolim de Felgueiras lighthouse.
+Foz do Douro is a trendy district in Porto where the Douro River enters the Atlantic Ocean.
+There you can enjoy lovely beaches like Praia do Carneiro or Praia dos Ingleses, walk Pérgola da Foz promenade (which is a copy of Promenade des Anglais from Nice), and see Fortaleza de São João da Foz and Farolim de Felgueiras lighthouse.

 Ponte da Arrábida is an iconic arch bridge over the Douro River.
 Thanks to a guided climb offered by local companies you can climb it and admire Porto and the river from a very unique place.